FranciscoOrdonez/Compress-Images-with-k-means-cluster/README.md

 On the 2-cluster image the color intensity on green is betwwen 0-100, on red between 0-100 and on blue between 0-300.

 On the original picture there is a wide range in red, on the 8 cluster picture there is thin range on green and red and on the 2 cluster picture thre is thin range on green and red and wide range in blue.

+CONCLUSION

+The Stanford coding for compressing images with  k-means clustering has much better results in quality, size and time to process than  kmeans Matlab function and, the scatter3 function gives a great ilustration of the  color distribution on an image, eventhough the function is slow for more than one millon pixels pictures.